Finest/fredswardrobe/README.txt

 Step 4: Directly underneath that line of code past the following:

 // Fred's Wardrobe
-skinsmenu = compile preprocessFileLineNumbers "wardrobe\skins_main.sqf";
+wardrobe = compile preprocessFileLineNumbers "wardrobe\wardrobe_main.sqf";

 Step 5: At the bottom of your init.sqf, past the following:

 // Fred's Wardrobe
-[] execVM "wardrobe\skins_activate.sqf";
+[] execVM "wardrobe\wardrobe_activate.sqf";

 Step 6: Repack your dayz mission pbo and upload to your server.
 ----------------------------------------------------------------------------------------------

-How to make skins stay through logging out or restarts:
+How to make clothing stay through logging out or restarts:
 ----------------------------------------------------------------------------------------------
 Step 1: Unpack your dayz server pbo.